General Questions

 - The video is ambiguous or borderline between real and synthetic

-Recommendation: For uncertain results when detecting SORA, Veo 3, or other AI-generated videos, we suggest:
+Recommendation: For uncertain results when detecting Sora 2, Veo 3, Kling, or other AI-generated videos, we suggest:

-- Manually reviewing the video using our comprehensive guide
+- Manually reviewing the video for telltale signs of AI generation

 - Checking the source, metadata, and context of the video